-Marx/Engels - Preface to the Russian edition of the manifesto, 1882.
+Marx and Engels, preface to the Russian edition of the Communist Manifesto, 1882.

 This perspective was not realized.
-The European industrial proletariat missed its rendez-vous with a revitalized Russian peasant commune.
+The European proletariat missed its rendezvous with a revitalized Russian peasant commune.

-Brest-Litovsk, Poland, December 1917: the Bolsheviks propose peace without annexations to a Germany intent on taking over a large swath of the old Tsarist empire, stretching from Finland to the Caucusus.
-But in February 1918, the German soldiers, "proletarians in uniform" though they were, obey their officers and resume the offensive against a Russia still ruled by soviets.
-No fraternization occurs, and the revolutionary war advocated by the Bolshevik left proves impossible.
-In March, Trotsky has to sign a peace treaty dictated by the Kaiser's generals.
-"We're trading space for time", as Lenin put it, and in fact, in November, the German defeat turns the treaty into a scrap of paper.
+Brest-Litovsk, Poland, December 1917: the Bolsheviks proposed peace without annexations to a Germany intent on taking over a large swath of the old Tsarist empire, stretching from Finland to the Caucasus.
+But in February 1918, the German soldiers, "proletarians in uniform" though they were, obeyed their officers and resumed the offensive against a soviet Russia as if they were still facing the Tsarist army.
+No fraternization occurred, and the revolutionary war advocated by the Bolshevik Left proved impossible.
+In March, Trotsky had to sign a peace treaty dictated by the Kaiser's generals.
+"We're trading space for time", as Lenin put it, and in fact, in November, the German defeat turned the treaty into a scrap of paper.
 Nevertheless, practical proof of the international link-up of the exploited had failed to materialize.
-A few months later, returning to civilian life with the war's end, these same proletarians confront the alliance of the official workers' movement and the Freikorps.
-Defeat follows defeat: in Berlin, Bavaria and then in Hungary in 1919; the Red Army of the Ruhr in 1920; the March Action in 1921...
+A few months later, returning to civilian life with the war's end, these same proletarians confronted the alliance of the official workers' movement and the Freikorps.
+Defeat followed defeat: in Berlin, Bavaria and Hungary in 1919; then the Red Army of the Ruhr in 1920; the March Action in 1921...

 September 1939.
 Hitler and Stalin have just carved up Poland.
-At the border bridge of Brest-Litovsk, several hundred members of the KPD, refugees in the USSR subsequently arrested as "counter-revolutionaries" or "fascists", are taken from Stalinist prisons and handed over to the Gestapo.
+At the border bridge of Brest-Litovsk, several hundred members of the KPD, refugees in the USSR subsequently arrested as "counter-revolutionaries", are taken from Stalinist prisons and handed over to the Gestapo.
+Years later, one of them would explain the scars on her back ("GPU did it") and her torn fingernails ("and that's the Gestapo").
+A fair account of the first half of this century.

-1917-1937, twenty years that shook the world.
-The succession of horrors represented by fascism, then by World War II and the subsequent upheavals, are the effect of a gigantic social crisis opening with the mutinies of 1917 and closed by the Spanish Civil War.
+1917-37: twenty years that shook the world.
+The succession of horrors represented by fascism, then World War II and the subsequent upheavals, are the effect of a gigantic social crisis opening with the mutinies of 1917 and closed by the Spanish Civil War.